Dance and Somatics Workshops

 We look forward to seeing you at the Festival of the Moving Body!

-Dance and Somatics Workshop - SCHEDULE
+Dance and Somatics Workshop - To Be Announced Soon!

 The Ballet Barre: A Framework for Movement Repatterning